flatiron/cradle/README.md

 cradle
 ======

-A homely CouchDB client for Node.js
+A high-level, caching, CouchDB client for Node.js

 introduction
 ------------